-Our Verdict: Known especially for their patented termite treatment, Terminix is one of the leading names in pest control.
+Our Verdict: Known especially for its patented termite treatment, Terminix is one of the leading names in pest control.
 The company offers treatment for a wide variety of the most common household pests, and its extensive service area means that most customers will have access to a nearby location.
-For new customers, the initial inspection is free of cost.
+For new customers, the initial inspection is free of charge.
 Homeowners can be confident that the company will eliminate their pest problem for good: After the first service, Terminix’s Nix Guarantee promises to provide additional treatments at no extra cost if the homeowner sees signs of the pests in between appointments.

 Terminix’s website contains a wealth of information on pests of all kinds so homeowners can identify exactly what they are dealing with before they schedule their first appointment.
 Terminix also offers 24/7 customer service and can help customers identify what pests they have.

 - Types of pests treated: Insects, rodents, termites, bed bugs

 - Service area: 47 states and Washington, D.C.

 - Customer support: 24/7 by phone and live chat

 - Standout additional home services include attic insulation and crawl space encapsulation